bitcoin-sv/arc/background_jobs/ReadMe.md

 ## Overview

 The goal of this submodule is to provide simple and convenient way to schedule repetetive tasks to be performed on ARC.
-The current implementation contains only ARC blocks clean up with frequency given in configuration file.
+The current implementation contains only ARC tables clean up with frequency specified in configuration file.

 ## Key features
 - easy configuration using config.yaml file